syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

 N> Using `Content`, Place the main content inside the bottom sheet's `Content` property.
-Without using `Content`, Place the main content outside the `BottomSheet`, making sure the bottom sheet is the last element in the grid.
+Without using `Content`, Place the main content outside the `BottomSheet`, making sure the bottom sheet is the last element in the Grid layout.

 ![Getting Started Image for BottomSheet](images/gettingStarted.png)